killerfrienddk/Discord.KillersLibrary/README.md

 }
 ```

+After you use this you have to use the other part which is the selector: [Link to Multi Buttons Select](https://github.com/killerfrienddk/Discord.KillersLibrary.Labs#multi-buttons-select).

 ### Example: Changing Multiple Messages Multi Buttons Customization
 None of the MultiButtonsStyles has to be set what you see is their default values.